Ghats in Varanasi: Lalita Ghat

 Lalita Ghat: The late King of Nepal built this Ghat in the northern region of Varanasi.
 It is the site of the Ganges Keshav Temple, a wooden temple built in typical Kathmandu style, The temple has an image of Pashupateshwar, a manifestation of Lord Shiva.
 Local festivals including musical parties and games regularly take place at the beautiful Assi Ghat which is at the end of the continuous line of ghats.
 It is a favourite site of painters and photographers.
 It is here at the Assi Ghat that Swami Pranabananda, the founder of Bharat Sevasharam Sangh, attained 'Siddhi' (fulfilment/success) in his 'Tapasya' (endeavour) for Lord Shiva, under the auspices of Guru Gambhirananda of Gorakhpur.

 Jain Ghat or the Bachraj Ghat

-The Jain Ghat or Bachraj Ghat is a Jain Ghat and has three Jain Temples located on the banks of the River.
+The Jain Ghat or Bachraj Ghat is a Jain Ghat and has three Jain temples located on the banks of the river.
 It is believed that the Jain Maharajas used to own these ghats.
 Bachraj Ghat has three Jain temples near the river's banks and one they are a very ancient temple of Tirthankara Suparswanath.

 Tathagat Ghat or Buddha Ghat

-Tathagat Ghat is famous Ghat of Varanasi which is situated in Sarai Mohana.
+Tathagat Ghat is a famous Ghat of Varanasi which is situated in Sarai Mohana.
 Sarai Mohana is situated near Sarnath.
 Sarnath is that place where Tathagata Buddha gave his First Sermon to their five disciples.
 This ghat was named after Gautam Buddha.
 The word "Tathagata" is synonyms of Gautam Buddha.
 So it is also called Buddha Ghat.
-It is believed that the Buddhist People used this ghats.
+It is believed that the Buddhists used this ghats.
 There is one Tathagata Buddha (Bhagavan) statue situated in the Ghat campus.